d-led/fret-flashcards/docs/development/scripts.md

 1. Copies the logo from `src/logo/logo.svg` to `assets/`
 2. Runs `@capacitor/assets generate` to create all required sizes
-3. Generates icons for iOS, Android, and PWA
+3. Generates icons for iOS and PWA
 4. Creates splash screens for all platforms and orientations

 **Location**: `scripts/generate-icons.js`